jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 The plugin's default behavior requires **no configuration**.

+### Web UI

+You can set plugin configuration using the Web UI.

+Go to Manage Jenkins > Configure System > AWS Secrets Manager Credentials Provider and change the settings.

+### Configuration As Code (CasC)

-Customise the plugin using the Web UI or [Jenkins Configuration As Code](https://github.com/jenkinsci/configuration-as-code-plugin).
+You can set plugin configuration using Jenkins [Configuration As Code](https://github.com/jenkinsci/configuration-as-code-plugin).

 ```yaml
 unclassified: